deepamshree/EventManagentSPW/README.md

 # EventManagentSPW
-Project(4) is the database which needs to be imported into a database created with a name 'project' in http://localhost/phpmyadmin/
+Project.sql is the database which needs to be imported into a database created with a name 'project' in http://localhost/phpmyadmin/
 Event management sytem manager should be placed in "C:\xampp\htdocs\Events-Management-System-master" and opened as "http://localhost/Events-Management-System-master" in browser